 Annika Meinander, Promote cross-research program collaborations at the CellTalks Seminar Cruise

 Arto Pulliainen, Cell-free protein synthesis core service

 Joanna Pylvänäinen, BioImage data support resource for Biocity Turku researchers

 Diosangeles Soto Veliz, Microfabrication of Organ-on-Chip technologies: Personalised biological models for BioCity Turku Research Groups

-Mervi Toriseva ”Digital matchmaker tool for medical and biomedical research professionals”
+Mervi Toriseva, Finnish Cancer Research – Expert Catalogue – piloting a digital matchmaker tool for medical and biomedical research professionals

-BioCity Turku is an umbrella organization supporting and coordinating life science and molecular medicine related research in the University of Turku and Åbo Akademi University.
+BioCity Turku is an umbrella organization supporting and coordinating research on life sciences and molecular medicine in University of Turku and Åbo Akademi University.

 The existence of one compact, multidisciplinary campus area is the major strength of science in Turku and, in this magnitude, is also unique in Finland.
 The geographical structure of our campus presents us with an optimal platform for inter-disciplinary collaboration and to facilitate the integration of science.